All Bodies Movement Program 2025, spring session:

 2023 All Bodies Movement Exchange was a pilot project, self-funded, to develop and refine a program of integrated (mixed abilities) ensemble dance.
 KSAMB Dance Company co-directors, Kyle Syverson and Miki Mappin worked with theatre director Louise Seidel and visual artist Kristen Schneider.
 Both Louise and Kristen use wheelchairs.

-Our partners included Liant la Troca of Barcelona, Propeller Dance of Ottawa, and Persephone Theatre in Saskatoon.
+Our partners included Liant la Troca of Barcelona, Propeller Dance of Ottawa, and Persephone Theatre, La Troupe du Jour, and Paved Arts of Saskatoon.

-Our partners included Liant la Troca of Barcelona, Propeller Dance of Ottawa, and Persephone Theatre in Saskatoon.
+Our partners included Liant la Troca of Barcelona, Propeller Dance of Ottawa, and Persephone Theatre, La Troupe du Jour, and Paved Arts of Saskatoon.

-POWER — a mixed abilities performance at The BackStage Stage at The Remai Arts Centre, 100 Spadina Crescent East.
-December 20, 2023.
+POWER — December 20, 2023.
+A mixed abilities performance at The BackStage Stage at The Remai Arts Centre (Persephone).

 We are influenced by the work of Liant la Troca, the outstanding integrated dance company directed by choreographer Jordi Cortés, based in Barcelona.
 Kyle and Miki worked with Jordi and Liant la Troca in March 2023 in Barcelona, while there for a residency with Queering CI.
 Miki also worked with the company in 2020.
 In 2023, she extended her stay and performed with their integrated dance troupe.